See coverage of the 2019 Burning Man Art!

-Burning Man will sell approximately 70,000 tickets for 2019.
+Burning Man will sell approximately 70,000 tickets for 2020.
 For those buying tickets directly from Burning Man, there will be three ticket sale opportunities.
-First, a pre-sale phase, where tickets can be purchased for $1,400.
-Next, the main sale will feature tickets for $425.
-Finally, a small number of tickets will be sold shortly before the event at the “OMG Sale”, at $550.
+First, a pre-sale phase, where tickets can be purchased for around $1,400.
+Next, the main sale will feature tickets for around $450.
+Finally, a small number of tickets will be sold shortly before the event at the “OMG Sale” at $550.
 In each case taxes, shipping and other fees are added as described below.

 The 70,000 will be divided as follows (prices are estimates):